w3c/wai-people-use-web/_people-use-web/abilities-barriers-speech.md

 {% include box.html type="start" h="2" title="Summary" class="full" %}
 {:/}

-Speech disabilities include difficulty producing speech that is recognizable by others or by voice recognition software.
+Speech disabilities include difficulty producing speech that is recognizable by others or by speech recognition software.
 For example, the loudness or clarity of someone's voice might be difficult to understand.

 **Note:** This page is illustrative and is not a complete list of all disabilities and barriers.